 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Online hearing tests tend to come in two different formats.
-One format is a quiz-based screening that asks a person about their hearing health and ability.
-The test may also ask questions about family history and tinnitus.
+One is a quiz-based screening that asks about hearing health and ability.
+It may also ask about family history and any symptoms of tinnitus.

-Most of these online hearing tests state that they do not replace a physical examination with an audiologist and that people should still visit a medical professional to discuss their needs.
+Most of these online hearing tests acknowledge that they do not replace an examination from an audiologist and that it is important to discuss any hearing issues with a medical professional.

-A person should never pay for their online hearing test.
-If a website asks for payment details, exit it immediately.
+Never pay for an online hearing test.
+If a website asks for payment details, leave it right away.

-It is a good idea to look at the reviews for the online hearing test before completing the test or check with a healthcare professional to find out what website they would recommend.
+It is a good idea to check reviews for online hearing tests before deciding on one.
+Also, a healthcare professional may be able to recommend one.

 Before starting the test:

 - Have the computer’s volume turned up to an appropriate, comfortable level.

 - Ensure that there will be no interruptions or other distractions.

 - Use headphones, if possible, for the best results.